nahtanojako/100-days-of-code/log.md

 ### Day 35: December 16, 2018

 **Today's Progress**:Started Basic javascript section from web developer bootcamp,practised arrays and objects and made several small functions dealing with arrays and objects.

+### Day 36: December 17, 2018

+**Today's Progress**:Started Basic javascript section from web developer bootcamp,practised objects and started DOM manipulation and completed it continued with advanced DOM manipulation and practised it by making several short functions.